JosephLipinski/XboxInterfaceRedesign/README.md

-1) Look at are stats gamerscore, achievements, games played, hours played etc.
+1) Look at are stats gamerscore, achievements, games played, hours played etc. (This data needs to be visualized)
-  > Should be visualized

 2) Accessed via search -> Have a view to compare your stats and some elses side by side